talentestors/proxy-interface/README.md

 Thanks to [@Jorbenzhu](https://github.com/jorben) for providing the Dockerfile.

-The image has been submitted to DockerHub; you can pull the image using the following command:
+The image has been submitted to DockerHub, and you can use the following command to pull the image.

 ```bash
 docker pull dedicatus545/github-cors-server:1.0.0
 ```

-Then use the following command to start the image:
+Then use the following command to start the image

 ```bash
 docker run -d --name cors-server -p8080:9999 dedicatus545/github-cors-server:1.0.0
 ```

-Here, the internal port of the container is `9999`, bound to the host's port `8080`.
-You can adjust this based on your server's port availability.
+Here, the internal port of the container is `9999`, bound to the host's `8080` port.
+You can dynamically modify this based on your server's port usage.

 ## rsshub

-This project will forward requests to <rsshub.app>.
+This project will forward to <rsshub.app>.

 Route: `/rsshub`

-Rsshub documentation: [rsshub.app](https://docs.rsshub.app/) || [rsshub.app](https://rsshub.netlify.app/) (accessible in China).
+rsshub documentation: [rsshub.app](https://docs.rsshub.app/) || [rsshub.app](https://rsshub.netlify.app/) (accessible in China)

 ### Deployment Support